MultiMUD/clojure-lanterna/docs/2-terminals.markdown

     ;
     ; => \a

+Normal alphanumeric keys are returned as simple Character objects like `\a`.

+Note that there's no special attribute to determine if the Shift key was pressed, but the Characters will be the correct ones.
+For example, if the user presses "Shift-a" the Character you get will be `\A` instead of `\a`.

-Normal alphanumeric keys are returned as simple Character objects.
-Special keys are returned as Clojure keywords like `:enter`, `:page-up`, and `backspace`.
+Special keys are returned as Clojure keywords like `:enter`, `:page-up`, and `:backspace`.

 You can get a full list of the supported special keys by peeking in Lanterna's constants namespace (or just consult the reference documentation):